 - David Morley

-‘Gregory Leadbetter tugs a forelock to the Romantics in these emotive and thoughtful poems.
-The world of the spirit meets the physical world: here are ghosts and jaybirds, lichen and longing side by side.
+‘In these emotive and thoughtful poems, the world of the spirit meets the physical world: here are ghosts and jaybirds, lichen and longing side by side.
 A collection full of quiet intent, testifying to “the overwhelming importance of love.”’ - Jo Bell

 ‘Leadbetter’s poems are finely-made and quietly powerful – every word is the right word.
 But they can also be deceptive and unsettling, showing us the darkness at the edges of our everyday lives.
 As he puts it in ‘The Departed’: “I see what the part of me that died has seen.”’ - Patrick McGuinness